 Elizabeth Dodd’s work explores relationships between the human and the more-than-human worlds.
-She is the author of three collections of creative nonfiction, Horizon’s Lens; In the Mind’s Eye (winner of the Association for the Study of Literature and Environment’s Best Book Award) and Prospect: Journeys & Landscapes (winner of the William Rockhill Nelson Award).
+Her most recent publication is Dear America: Letters of Hope, Habitat, Defiance, and Democracy, co-edited with Simmons Buntin and Derek Sheffield.
+She is the author of three collections of creative nonfiction, Horizon’s Lens; In the Mind’s Eye (winner of the Association for the Study of Literature and Environment’s Best Book Award), and Prospect: Journeys & Landscapes (winner of the William Rockhill Nelson Award).
 Her poetry collections are Archetypal Light and Like Memory, Caverns (winner of the Elmer Holmes Bobst Award).
 She has been a resident at artists’ colonies (Yaddo, The Writer’s Colony at Dairy Hollow), a research station (Mount St. Helens), and a national monument (Chaco Culture National Historical Park).
+At Terrain.org she is the nonfiction editor.

 She was born in Colorado and grew up in southeast Ohio.
 She lives in the Flint Hills region of east-central Kansas and teaches at Kansas State University, where she is a distinguished professor of English.